Our Product Stewardship initiatives include

 As part of IVL’s global Product Stewardship program, IVL will maintain its own Restricted Substances List while developing a “Beyond Restricted Substances” list where the company will seek alternatives to these substances.
 These substances may not be directly regulated today, but as there is sufficient concern among stakeholders, IVL will be proactive in monitoring and seeking alternatives.

-For example, Auriga Polymers, a wholly-owned subsidiary of the Company in the US, along with PET National representatives, are closely monitoring California Proposition 65 regulations, as potential new limits are being proposed for ethylene glycol that would impact the PET Industry.
+Auriga Polymers, a wholly-owned subsidiary of the Company in the US, along with PET National representatives, are closely monitoring California Proposition 65 regulations, as potential new limits are being proposed for ethylene glycol that would impact the PET Industry.
 Antimony is also under increased scrutiny with Prop.
 65, though no new limits have been proposed.
 Auriga has also been looking to replace existing colour correcting transition metals with lower toxicity colorants.